Without an organized approach to handling your email, these communications can quickly become a distraction

 Imagine a world where emails sort themselves, categorizing into “Urgent”, “Read Later”, or even “Client Queries” without requiring your manual intervention.
 That is precisely what happens when you use filters and rules in your email client.

-If you’re using Microsoft Outlook, rules and filters are easy to create.
+Microsoft Outlook, rules and filters are easy to create.

 - With Outlook open, choose tools from the menu bar at the top of your screen.